hengwei-chan/graph_network_demo/README.md

     python ./scripts/run_gnn.py --config_path ./configs/*name*/

 The output of the predictions is in the `./reports/predictions/*name*/` folder.
+**!!!Be aware that during the graph generation to each logD, logP and logS endpoint 1.6, 3.0 and 10.0 log values have been added.
+So the true and predicted values are off by exactly those values!!!**

 # Configuration